joshpeterson/joshpeterson.github.io/_posts/2015-04-10-all-your-state-are-belong-to-us.md

 More to the point, I wanted to answer the following questions:

 * What is *problematic* mutable state?
-* How do we correct problems with mutable state now?
+* How do we correct problems with mutable state?
 * Why can functional code solve the problems with mutable state?

 ##What is mutable state?##